ALEX5402/Reinject/README.md

 # To Make It Work On 32 Bit Games Do this

-- download the laest version of Xposed Frame Work [Xposed download](https://github.com/LSPosed/LSPosed/releases/tag/v1.8.6)
+- download the last version of Xposed Frame Work [Xposed download](https://github.com/LSPosed/LSPosed/releases/tag/v1.8.6)
-- then falash it to magisk and reboot
+- then flash it to magisk and reboot
-- then simply install Reinject and enable this Modeule As Xposed Modeule
+- then simply install Reinject and enable this Module As Xposed Module
-- Select Recomended apps what it Says
+- Select Recommended apps what it Says
 - done Ready to go
-- Launch the game from Reinject only else it Would't work
+- Launch the game from Reinject only else it Wouldn't work

 ## Install Instructions